MarcBotet/PROP-HeteSim/README.md

 Programming Projects in Facultat d'Informàtica de Barcelona

-Implementatiton of the paper Relevance Search in Heterogeneous Networks in order to construct a profile for each paper, author, conference and term calculating their relevance using the algorithm described in the paper.
+Implementation of the paper Relevance Search in Heterogeneous Networks in order to construct a profile for each paper, author, conference and term calculating their relevance using the algorithm described in the paper.

 Grade: 9